jlgarrett/Masters_Projects/StarTracker.md

 This project could be extended into a thesis to create a real-time attitude determination algorithm for the camera.

 It will be co-supervised by PhD student Simen Berg and Postdoc Dennis Langer

+This thesis contains a bit about how star trackers are used to control satellites: https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3156106